Oursenh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicates the last line of the file iacta a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. a script that counts the number of directories and sub-directories in the current directory.
+a script that duplicates the last line of the file iacta a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. a script that counts the number of directories and sub-directories in the current directory. a script that displays the 10 newest files in the current directory.